 In June 2012, we acquired, through Cyber Medical and Shanghai Medstar, 52% of the equity interest in Chang'an Hospital for a total cash consideration of approximately RMB248.8 million, which gave us effective control over the full capacity of 1,100 beds in Chang'an Hospital.
-After this acquisition, we plan to transform Chang'an Hospital into a full-service hospital with a special focus on cancer diagnosis and treatment services.
 The results of operations of Chang'an Hospital were consolidated into our results of operation commencing in the third quarter of 2012.